wavefrontHQ/wavefront-sdk-python/README.md

 >**Prerequisite** <br/>
 >Before your application can use a `WavefrontProxyClient`, you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).

-When sending data via the Wavefront proxy, you need to create a `WavefrontProxyClient`.
+When sending data via the Wavefront Proxy, you need to create a `WavefrontProxyClient`.
 Include the following information.

-* The name of the host that will run the Wavefront proxy.
+* The name of the host that will run the Wavefront Proxy.
 * One or more proxy listening ports to send data to.
 The ports you specify depend on the kinds of data you want to send (metrics, histograms, and/or trace data).
 You must specify at least one listener port.
 * Optional settings for tuning communication with the proxy.